 What is appropriate evidence for my NEC?

-It is still useful for you to submit evidence if you can.
 Examples of appropriate NEC evidence include:

 - Medical evidence in the form of a medical certificate, hospital appointment card or similar